What are Aldehydes?

 Naturally Occurring Aldehydes

 The carbonyl group is the most common functional group in oxygen-containing organic compounds isolated from biological sources.
 One of the two suffixes in common names may indicate the presence of a carbonyl group in a molecule.
 If the carbonyl compound is an aldehyde we use the suffix -al. If the carbonyl compound is a ketone we use the suffix -one.
 For example, retinal is an aldehyde required for vision.
 The first part of the name indicates that this compound is present in the retina and the suffix tells us that it is an aldehyde.
 Another example of a common name is alpha ionone, a fragrant ketone responsible for the scent of irises that are used in perfumes.

 Carbonyl groups are present in some steroids.
 For example, the synthetic steroids norethindrone an oral contraceptive and methandrostenolone, an anabolic steroid both contain a carbonyl group.

-The structures of some naturally occurring aldehydes are given below.
+The structures of naturally occurring aldehyde and ketone are given below.

 General Properties of Aldehydes